Alex Silva (fighter)

-Alex Silva (born October 10, 1982) is a Brazilian mixed martial artist, currently competes in the Strawweight division for the ONE Championship, he is a former ONE Strawweight World Champion.
+Alex Silva (born October 10, 1982) is a Brazilian former mixed martial artist, who competed in the Strawweight division for the ONE Championship, he is a former ONE Strawweight World Champion.

 Mixed martial arts career

 ONE Championship

-Silva made his debut against Geje Eustaquio on February 11, 2012 at ONE FC: Battle of Heroes.
+Silva made his debut against Geje Eustaquio on February 11, 2012, at ONE FC: Battle of Heroes.
 He lost the bout via unanimous decision.

-Silva faced Rene Catalan on April 5, 2013 at ONE FC: Kings and Champions.
+Silva faced Rene Catalan on April 5, 2013, at ONE FC: Kings and Champions.
 He won the fight via armbar submission in the first round.

-Silva faced Ruel Catalan on December 11, 2015 at ONE: Spirit of Champions.
+Silva faced Ruel Catalan on December 11, 2015, at ONE: Spirit of Champions.
 He won the bout via kneebar submission in the first round.

-Silva faced Robin Catalan on March 18, 2016 at ONE: Union of Warriors.
+Silva faced Robin Catalan on March 18, 2016, at ONE: Union of Warriors.
 He won the bout via arm-triangle choke submission in the first round.

-Silva faced former ONE Strawweight World Championship challenger Roy Doliguez on February 11, 2017 at ONE: Throne of Tigers.
+Silva faced former ONE Strawweight World Championship challenger Roy Doliguez on February 11, 2017, at ONE: Throne of Tigers.
 He won the bout via armbar submission in the third round.

 Silva faced Hayato Suzuki on November 10, 2017, at ONE: Legends of the World.
 He won the bout via armbar submission in the first round.